 Stay downtown at the Kimpton Born Hotel, which is located right next to Union Station, the perfect location for exploring Denver.
 As an added bonus, you’ll have great mountain views from the Kimpton.
 Check the current rate.

 Check out all the best areas and hotels in Denver.

 Day 2: Rocky Mountain National Park

 Head up to Estes Park and Mountain Rocky Mountain National Park.
-Spend the day hiking through Rocky Mountain National Park.
+Spend the day driving and hiking through the incredible scenery of Rocky Mountain National Park.

 Day 3: Breckenridge, Vail, and Glenwood Springs

 Meander your way through the resort towns of Breckenridge and Vail to Glenwood Springs where you can hike to Hanging Lake and then lounge in the hot springs.

 Spend the night at the Glenwood Hot Springs Resort to have the largest hot springs pools in the world, right at your hotel!
 Check the current rate now.